Tanmay0215/Finance-Portfolio/README.md

 ## Description

 A web application to help users track their financial investments and portfolio performance.
 Users can add various assets like stocks, bonds, and cryptocurrencies, view their current values, and analyze historical performance.
+The application also features an AI chatbot for portfolio insights and recommendations.

 ## Features